Add some comfort to your table with some bacon jalapeno mac and cheese. This twist on the classic is full of yum!

 Remember how I said a while back that a bechamel sauce has plenty of uses?
 I’ve used it as a base in creamy cauliflower au gratin, a base for chowder, and as a base for chicken pot pie.
 And today we’ll use it for another great thing: your humble mac and cheese.
 It’s amazing like that!

 For those that don’t know what a béchamel sauce is, don’t let the fancy name chase you away.
-It’s just a white cream sauce made from mixing equal parts of butter and flour together and adding some milk.
+It’s just a white cream sauce made by mixing equal parts of butter and flour together and adding some milk.
 That’s it!
 It really is that easy.
 The starch acts as a thickener for the milk to create a creamy, white sauce.
 Cook the butter and flour mixture (also known as a roux) for a bit to get rid of the floury taste and pour in the milk.
 Simmer for a while till it’s nice and thick and creamy.

 Then you add in freshly shredded cheese with some macaroni elbows and voila: mac and cheese.
 The choice of what kind of cheese you want to use is up to you: sharp cheddar, Pecorino Romano, Parmesan, Fontina, Gruyere, Monteray, white cheddar, Colby Jack, etc. I’ll be using staples from my kitchen aka cheddar and Parmesan.
 No need to go visit the deli section for expensive cheese.

 So this was supposed to be a recipe for classic mac and cheese but I ended up dressing it up some.
-It didn’t have enough bite for me so I added in a teaspoon of mustard.
+It didn’t have enough bite for me so I added a teaspoon of mustard.
 Then I tossed in about a cup of bacon bits and some diced jalapenos.
 Since it was a last-minute alteration, I only had pickled jalapenos but feel free to use fresh ones if you like.
 But yes, bacon and jalapenos.
-Wow, did it taste so much more better.
+Wow, did it taste so much better.

 If you’re one for classics, stop just before the bacon and jalapenos.
 Otherwise, go my route or get creative!
 Some suggestions are broccoli mac and cheese, smoky mac and cheese, buffalo chicken mac and cheese, lobster mac and cheese…the possibilities are endless.